Check your cat’s weight now

-Overweight cats can have a greatly increased risk of developing serious health conditions such as diabetes mellitus, osteoarthritis, urinary stones, heart disease, breathing difficulty and even bladder cancer.
+Overweight cats can also have an increased risk of developing serious health conditions, such as diabetes mellitus, osteoarthritis, urinary stones, heart disease, breathing difficulty and even bladder cancer.

 Female cats are more likely to become overweight.